Examples Of Materialism And How It's Keeping You From Being Happier

 "Everything we own must fit into our car" - Kelly

-While this is a rather extreme example of countering materialism, this article contains plenty of inspiring ways to fight materialism that you can learn from.
+While the first example of Kelly is a rather extreme example of countering materialism, this article contains plenty of inspiring ways to fight materialism that you can learn from.
 In the end, it's up to you to decide how much possessions you need and want, and at what are you happy with what you already have.
 I want to show you how to get to that happy place.

 Table of contents